x-jesse/Piano-Tiles-Bot/README.md

 ## Building the Bot

 I'll be walking you through the entire design process and the coding parts, so there's not much you need to do here lol.
+If you want, you can clone this repo or just copy paste the code from the starter_code file into a new python file.